k2controls/eet103/sprint2/week06/s2/index.md

 - Grading
     - All updated
     - Lab 4 and Quiz 4 grades will be added early next week and grading for Sprint 2 finalized.
+    - Any Sprint 2 debt due this week.
+Send via email.

 - Schedule
     - Today - Series Quiz